|Originally Performed By||Phish|

 “Buffalo Bill” actually does appear on a studio album – sort of.
 Ever wonder what that “Riker’s Mailbox” madness is on Hoist?
-Most of the puny track is actually a half backwards, half forwards chunk of the unused “Buffalo Bill” studio recording from the Hoist sessions.
-Phish recorded a purportedly long and bizarre version of the song but then decided it was a little too wacky for the overall sound they were going for on Hoist.
+Most of the puny (0:26) track is actually a half-backwards, half-forwards chunk of the unused “Buffalo Bill” studio recording from the Hoist sessions.
+Phish recorded a purportedly long and bizarre version of the song, but then decided it was a little too wacky for the overall sound they were going for on Hoist.
 After altering part of the track with various studio effects, it was decided to plug it into the album following “If I Could,” creating an interesting bridge between that sweet and sad number and the hard-rocking “Axilla (Part II).”
 As if to add to the time warp feeling of “Riker’s,” Jonathan Frakes (Commander Riker of Star Trek: The Next Generation fame) plays trombone on the track.

 Many fans at The Great Went on 8/17/97 had seemingly forgotten “Buffalo Bill” even existed; listen to the huge crowd reaction occur only when the chorus is sung.
-A nice segue into “NICU” followed, leaving “Bill” in the dust for another few months until 11/29/97 in Worcester when it was played as part of an amusing encore that included “Moby Dick.”
+A nice segue into “NICU” followed, leaving “Bill” in the dust for another few months until 11/29/97 in Worcester, when it was played as part of a triple encore that included “Moby Dick” and “Fire.”
 For this version, Trey introduced the song as Fishman’s favorite as a joke, referring actually to the Led Zeppelin tune to follow.
-“Buffalo Bill” disappeared again for another year, reappearing in Worcester on 11/27/98 in the middle of a completely the insane second set documented on Live Phish 06.
+“Buffalo Bill” disappeared for another year, reappearing again in Worcester on 11/27/98 in the middle of the second set that is documented on Live Phish 06.
 Two additional pre-hiatus versions appear in Hampton on 12/18/99 during the “Weekapaug” set closer, and then at another fan-favorite venue, Deer Creek, on 7/10/00.